 Frequently Asked Questions

-Can I read this Kindle in the bath or by the pool?
+Can you read this Kindle in bright sunlight?

-Can I read library books on this Kindle?
+Can you read library books on this Kindle?

-Yes, if your local library supports OverDrive or similar services.
-You can borrow e-books directly to your Kindle, though the process is a bit fiddly the first time you set it up.
+Yes, if your local library supports OverDrive or similar services, you can borrow ebooks directly to the Kindle.
+The process varies by library system but generally works well.

 Ready to buy?
 Check the latest price on Amazon.